Fariba-Kamani/Heritage-House-Price-Insight-Predictor/README.md

       2- Predicted price and total for 4 inherited houses are displayed.

-* **User Story** - As a dashboard developer, I want to include a technical page showing model performance and pipeline steps, so that advanced users understand the modeling logic.
+* **User Story** - As a dashboard developer, I want to include a technical page showing model performance and pipeline steps, so that advanced users understand the modeling logic. **Business Requirement 2**

     * Acceptance Criteria: